openebs-archive/openebs-docs/docs/nuodb.md

 ## Reference at [openebs.ci](https://openebs.ci/)

-A live deployment of Minio using OpenEBS volumes as highly available object storage can be seen at the website [www.openebs.ci](https://openebs.ci/)

 Deployment YAML spec files for NuoDB and OpenEBS resources are found [here](https://github.com/openebs/litmus/blob/master/apps/nuodb/deployers/nuodb.yaml)

 [OpenEBS-CI dashboard of NuoDB](https://openebs.ci/nuodb-cstor)